nuageklow/WWCodePython_BeginnerSeries/README.md

 <h3 align="center" margin-top="0">by WomenWhoCode Python</h3>
 </p>

-Join us every other Wednesday at 5PM PST/8PM EST  as we journey through the exciting world of Python libraries, data types, programming logic and useful functions, and modules with real-time coding exercises.
+Join us every other Wednesday at 5PM PDT/8PM EDT  as we journey through the exciting world of Python libraries, data types, programming logic and useful functions, and modules with real-time coding exercises.
 Grab a cup of tea (or your favorite drink) and code along with us!

 *Session materials will be updated 1-2 days prior to the Study Group.*